EvansRobbie/WezaCareShips/README.md

 # WezaCareShips
-This is an app to illustrate of API.s
+This is an app to illustrate the use of API.s in kotlin